couchbase/docs-operator/demo.md

 job "pillowfight" created
 ```

 Done!
 You should have 10k items loaded in your cluster.
-See the [administration guide](administrationGuide.md) for information about how to access the administration console.
+See the [Accessing the Couchbase Web Console](adminConsoleAccess.md) for information about how to access the administration console.